Polynomial Heisenberg algebras, multiphoton coherent states and geometric phases: Multiphoton coherent states

 Similarly to the previous case, the Heisenberg uncertainty relation and mean energy value for these states are obtained by taking $k=3$ in Eqs.~(\ref{31}-\ref{33}), which leads to:

 where

-We can see that in the vicinity of $\alpha=0$ the uncertainty relation for the {\it good} coherent states achieves the lowest possible value, while for the other ones (the bad and the ugly) it just acquires a local minimum (see Figure~\ref{fig:unceraintyk3}).
+We can see that in the vicinity of $\alpha=0$ the uncertainty relation for the triphoton coherent state with $j=0$ achieves the lowest possible value, while for the other ones (with $j=1$ and $j=2$) it just acquires a local minimum (see Figure~\ref{fig:unceraintyk3}).